-- a. an interpretation or an application of this Memorandum of Understanding; - b. a performance evaluation rating of "does not meet performance objectives"; - c. deferral or denial of a merit increase, or a dispute about the number of steps granted; - d. a written reprimand; or - e. a probationary release alleging discrimination;
+- A. an interpretation or an application of this Memorandum of Understanding; - B. a performance evaluation with a rating of "does not meet performance objectives"; - C. deferral or denial of a merit increase, or a dispute about the number of steps granted; or - D. a written reprimand; or a probationary release alleging discrimination;

-it may be appealed in writing to the Chief of Employee Relations within seven (7) calendar days after receipt of the written decision from Step 1.
-Appeal of a suspension and/or a reduction ordered by an agency/department head or his or her designated representative may be submitted in writing at Step 2 within ten (10) calendar days after receipt of the notice of suspension and/or reduction.
-Within fourteen (14) calendar days after receipt of the written grievance/appeal, the Chief of Employee Relations or his or her representative shall meet with the grievant/appellant.
+it may be appealed in writing to the Chief Human Resources Officer within seven (7) calendar days after receipt of the written decision from Step 1.
+Appeal of a probationary release alleging discrimination and/or suspension and/or a reduction ordered by an Agency/Department

+Head or his or her designated representative may be submitted in writing at Step 2 within ten (10) calendar days after receipt of the notice of probationary release alleging discrimination and/or suspension and/or reduction.
+Within fourteen (14) calendar days after receipt of the written grievance/appeal, the Chief Human Resources Officer or his or her representative shall meet with the grievant/appellant.
 Within fourteen (14) calendar days thereafter, a written decision shall be given to the grievant/appellant.
-The decision of the Chief of Employee Relations in B., C. and D., above, shall be final and binding and shall not be referable to arbitration.
+The decision of the Chief Human Resources Officer in B., C.; and D., above, shall be final and binding and shall not be referable to arbitration.